SoftUni-Internal/interactive-content/EN/02-ExpressJS-and-Templating/02-Router-in-ExpressJs.md

 })
 ```

-The arrangement of routes is important, because when we have two get routs at the same address, the program will enter the first one it comes across.
+The arrangement of routes is important because when we have two get routs at the same address, the program will enter the first one it comes across.

 [/slide]